atlmetal/hello-world/README.md

 cp config/credentials.yml.enc.example config/credentials.yml.enc
 ```

 Copy all .example files from config/third_keys/ and paste without that extension.
+Let's see how.
+Use `~ ls config/third_keys/` to see wich .example files you have to copy & paste without the .example extension.
+Then use `~ cp config/third_keys/name_file.example config/third_keys/name_file` to get the copy.
+Use `~ ls config/third_keys/` just to be sure now you have all the files there, with and without .example extension.

 ### Setup Database
 ```